VachaLab/gorder-manual/src/cgorder_basics.md

 `gorder` automatically identified three molecule types and all relevant bonds.
 Order parameters are reported for each bond type of each molecule type. `average_order` corresponds to the average order of all the relevant bonds of a single molecule type.

+> The bond types (and molecule types) are listed in the same order their atoms appear in the input TPR structure.

 Let's take a closer look at a part of the YAML file:

 ```yaml